 Carla Taylor plays a leading role managing CSSP’s efforts to support and advance the Promise Neighborhoods initiative and to strengthen partnerships with federal agencies and national organizations.
 Taylor has 15 years of experience in similar capacity-building roles across a range of organizational and community contexts.
 Prior to joining CSSP, Taylor worked with colleagues from FHI 360 to oversee implementation of the Citi Postsecondary Success program and provide technical assistance to participating sites.
 She also served as a research assistant with the John W. Gardner Center for Youth and Their Communities, contributing to a formative evaluation of emerging community schools and investigating cross-sector collaboration as a community change strategy.
 Prior to that, Taylor managed a multi-million dollar Ford Foundation initiative structured as a learning community of twelve youth development and civic activism agencies and four international fellows.
 She holds a Master of Science in Community Services Management from Andrews University and received her PhD in Education from Stanford University.

-Kristen Weber serves as a senior member of the CSSP team that monitors New Jersey’s compliance with a consent decree to improve the state’s child welfare system.
-She also coordinates the Institutional Analysis project—a qualitative review process to analyze laws, policies and practices that contribute to racial disparities in the child welfare and juvenile justice systems.
+Kristen Weber coordinates the Institutional Analysis project—a qualitative review process to analyze laws, policies and practices that contribute to racial disparities in the child welfare and juvenile justice systems.
+She also serves as a senior member of the getR.E.A.L team that works at the local, state and national level to support the healthy sexual and identity development of youth in foster care, with a particular focus on youth who identity as lesbian, gay, bisexual, transgender and youth who are gender nonconforming.
+Kristen also is part of teams at CSSP monitoring federal consent decrees focused on improving the child welfare system in Washington, D.C., and the state of New Jersey.
 Prior to joining CSSP, Weber was an attorney at Legal Services for Children in San Francisco, where she specialized in the legal representation of children impacted by HIV/AIDS and in the legal issues faced by runaway and homeless teenagers.
 She is a graduate of Yale University and earned a law degree from the University of California at Berkeley.

-Lauren Wechsler helps advance CSSP’s community change work, which assists distressed communities in building the capacity needed to improve outcomes for children and families.
-Her work includes providing support and technical assistance to communities engaged in place-based revitalization efforts through the federal government’s Building Neighborhood Capacity Program.
-She also focuses on building the capacity of residents to invest their time, talent and leadership in change efforts in their communities, including improving the services they receive.
+Lauren Wechsler is part of CSSP’s community change team, which works with distressed communities to build their capacity to achieve better results for children and families.
+Her work includes providing support and technical assistance to place-based revitalization efforts, such as the federal government’s Building Neighborhood Capacity Program and First 5 LA’s Best Start initiative.
 Prior to joining CSSP, Wechsler worked at the Pew Economic Mobility Project and the Haas Center for Public Service at Stanford University.
-She is a graduate of Stanford University and the Harvard Kennedy School of Government.
+She holds a bachelor’s degree from Stanford University and a master’s degree in public policy from the Harvard Kennedy School of Government.

-Denise Thompkins is CSSP’s contracts manager and serves as program assistant to CSSP’s deputy director and the CFO.
-She also works with CSSP’s child welfare system reform team.
-Prior to joining CSSP, Thompkins was an administrative secretary in the Graduate School of Arts and Sciences at Howard University, assisting faculty and the school’s Appointments and Promotions Committee.
+Denise Thompkins is CSSP’s contracts manager and executive assistant to the CFO and Deputy Director.
+While managing all aspects of CSSP’s contracts, she also helps to manage the Washington, DC office and handles personnel matters.
+Prior to joining CSSP, Thompkins was an administrative secretary in the College of Medicine and the Graduate School of Arts and Sciences at Howard University, assisting faculty and the school’s Appointments and Promotions Committee.
 She also attended Howard University on a part-time basis while employed there.

 Susan Tran is responsible for overseeing and assisting in the daily operations of CSSP’s finance and accounting department.
 Prior to joining CSSP, she spent more than five years working at LTBD, an outsource accounting firm based in McLean, VA.
 While there, Tran provided a wide range of accounting services to clients in both the nonprofit and for-profit sectors across the Washington, DC area.
 She graduated from James Madison University with a bachelor’s degree in accounting and is currently a CPA candidate.